stewartmatheson/logigator/README.md

 #Logigator

-Log aggregation with teeth
+_Log aggregation with teeth_

-Logodile is real-time log aggregator for distributed systems.
-Logodile takes “unix flavor” system and application logs and renders them in the browser for easy reading.
+Logigator is real-time log aggregator for distributed systems.
+Logigator takes “unix flavor” system and application logs and renders them in the browser for easy reading.
 Logodile replaces the need to have console windows open with “tail -f”.

 ##The client
  * Is installed on n servers